 - Free Speech For People drafted model legislation in support of a Model Corporate Charter Revocation Act to hold corporate criminals accountable.
 This model act would grant citizens (and shareholders) the same authority as the state attorney general to bring forward legal action to revoke a corporate charter granted by the state if the corporation has repeatedly violated the law.

-Our Proposed St. Petersburg ordinance to end super pacs & ban foreign-influenced corporations from city elections
+Our St. Petersburg ordinance to end super pacs & ban foreign-influenced corporations from city elections

-On July 21, 2016, the St. Petersburg City Council voted 6-1 to move forward for consideration our proposed ordinance to abolish super PACs and ban foreign corporate money in local elections.
+On October 5, 2017, the St. Petersburg City Council voted 6-2 to enact our ordinance to abolish super PACs and ban foreign corporate money in local elections.
 City councilwoman Darden Rice introduced the bill, and Free Speech For People, alongside American Promise-Tampa Bay, the League of Women Voters of St. Petersburg, and other allies organized in support of this ordinance.
-This is a key victory and we are now preparing for the next stage of this campaign, with a City Council “Committee of the Whole” meeting on the ordinance to take place this fall.
+This is a key victory.

-The ordinance will require corporations that spend money in St. Petersburg elections to certify they are not foreign-influenced, or owned in whole or a significant part by foreign entities.
-The ordinance will also establish limits on contributions to political action committees, thereby abolishing super PACs in local elections.
+The ordinance requires corporations that spend money in St. Petersburg elections to certify they are not foreign-influenced, or owned in whole or a significant part by foreign entities.
+The ordinance also establishes limits on contributions to political action committees, thereby abolishing super PACs in local elections.
 To learn more about the ordinance, click here.

 Our Corporate Charter Reform